 General certificate information

 Course sessions are conducted during regular term sessions.
-Certificate courses offered are regular School of Public Health courses that carry the same credit units as courses applicable toward degree programs.
+Certificate courses offered are required School of Public Health courses that carry the same credit units as courses applicable toward degree programs.
 Certificate courses are taught on a quarter-term system, although selected courses may be offered by special arrangements.

 Religion course requirement

-Registration and completion of a 1-unit, graduate-level religion course is mandatory for completion of each certificate program.
+Registration and completion of a one-unit, graduate-level religion course is mandatory for completion of each certificate program.
 Religion courses must have an REL_ prefix and be offered through Loma Linda University.
 The purpose of the religion requirement is to provide a spiritual dimension to the professional training of public health students, to provide students with an opportunity to further develop their skills in dealing with life's challenges, and to provide opportunity for personal spiritual growth.
 Course units will not be transferred from other universities or institutions; nor is waiver of this requirement an option, regardless of educational background.
 Traditional letter grading is required.